jimbobding/Cocktail-buddy-jim/README.md

 1. This app would serve the user who likes to drink cocktails but does not know the recipes to allow them to make them at home.
 In the current climate of people not going out as much but still wanting to enjoy cocktails I the comfort of their home.
 2. This App would also serve to hospitality staff as it would hold an ever-growing library of recipes they could call up =on if they cannot remember how something is mad.
 It would also serve as a place to house their creations.

 ### User stories

+### First Time Visitor Goals
+1. As a First Time Visitor, I want to easily navigate the app using the nav bar.
+2. As a First Time Visitor, I want to be able to easily find and look through the different drink cards with out th eobligation of registering an account.
+3. As a First Time Visitor, I want to be able to open up the drink cards and view th erecipes inside them.

+### Returning Visitor Goals
+1. As a Returning Visitor, I want to be able to register an account with the app.
+2. As a Returning Visitor, I want to be able add my own content in terms of drink recipes.
+3. As a Returning Visitor, I want to be able to use the search engine t find my drink or any other drinks taht I would like to try.

+### Frequent User Goals
+1. As a Frequent User, I want to be able to login easily to the app with my login detals.
+2. As a Frequent User, I want to be able to edita and or delete  any recipes I may hae created.
+3. As a Frequent User, I want to be able to view my own content readily an deasily through a profile page.
+4. As a Frequent User, I want to be able to easily and safely exit the app.
+5. As a Frequent User, I want to be able to view the app easily on different devices.

 Jake T, a bartender from Wales, UK - "I work in a cocktail bar and am constantly making cocktails for customers, I have a lot of recipes stored in my head but sometimes customers ask for cocktails, I don’t quite know how to make I generally google the wanted cocktail to find the recipe.
 I would love to be able to have an ever-growing
                                       recipe book that I could consult for recipes and a place in which I can store my creations"